 - Child Q OSCB Progress Report January 2017

 - Child Q SCR Summary sheet – January 2017

 Serious case reviews have found that in neglect cases, a particular risk point is transition periods.
 This includes:

 - When a child is moving from primary to secondary school. from nursery to primary school, or from secondary school to college

 - When a family moves away, or moves into the area

 - For disabled children, moving on to adult support services

-You can find support for Early Years transitions in these two practitioner’s guides, one for smooth early transitions (39 pages) and one for school readiness (7 pages).
+You can find support for Early Years transitions in the practitioner’s guide on smooth early transitions (39 pages) below.
 You can find more resources in Oxfordshire’s Early Years SEN toolkit and the Early Years Toolkit.